Planning Giving as a Ministry

 In recent years, the church has embraced several budgeting and debt retirement studies.
-Essentially, good stewardship practices tell us not to spend more than we make.
+Essentially, good stewardship practices tell us to not spend more than we make.

 Debt is a problem we can see right now.
 And with a little guidance and discipline, we can be liberated from it.